dgiunchi/Real-Time-Immersive-Speech-Programming/README.md

 5. Read the README file in the corresponding folder in the `Server/samples/apps` folder for further setup instructions.
 For a list of available samples, see the [Samples](#samples) section below.

-## Documentation
+## Code Runtime Generator

-For more information on how to use Ubiq-Genie, please refer to the README file in the `Genie` folder.
+The `Server/samples` folder contains a number of samples that demonstrate how to use Ubiq-Genie and so DreamcodeVR.
+For more information on how to use these samples, please refer to the README files in the corresponding folders.
+Currently, the following collaborative samples are available:

+- [**DreameCodeVR**](Server/samples/apps/code_runtime_generator/README.md): generates a code that will be used to build procedural behaviours inside the 3D environment.

-## Samples from Ubiq Genie
+## Other Samples from Ubiq Genie

 The `Genie/samples` folder contains a number of samples that demonstrate how to use Ubiq-Genie.
 For more information on how to use these samples, please refer to the README files in the corresponding folders.
 Currently, the following collaborative samples are available: